ongr-archive/MagentoConnectorBundle/Resources/doc/index.rst

 Navigate your browser to `http://ongr.dev <http://ongr.dev/>`_

-Here You will find Your new shops front end.
+Here you will find your new shops front end.

-If You would visit `http://magento.ongr.dev/ <http://magento.ongr.dev/>`_  You would find original Magento e-shop with demo data.
+If you visit `http://magento.ongr.dev/ <http://magento.ongr.dev/>`_  you will find original Magento e-shop with demo data.

-If You would like to check Magento administrators UI go to `http://magento.ongr.dev/admin <http://magento.ongr.dev/admin>`_
+If you wish to check Magento administrators UI go to `http://magento.ongr.dev/admin <http://magento.ongr.dev/admin>`_

     Username: admin